Elliott's 43-yard FG leads Eagles past Giants 25-22

 The Eagles (5-6) stayed in the mix in a mediocre NFC East.
 The Cowboys and Redskins are tied for first place at 6-5.
 The Giants fell to 3-8.

-In the first half, Eli Manning picked apart an injury-depleted Eagles defense that was missing its top four cornerbacks, a starting safety and starting linebacker.
+In the first half, Eli Manning picked apart a Philadelphia defense that was missing its top four cornerbacks, a starting safety and starting linebacker.
 But Manning threw an interception to Malcolm Jenkins at the Eagles 2 before the second quarter ended.

 Saquon Barkley had 101 yards rushing for New York, and Odell Beckham Jr. caught only five passes for 85 yards against backups.